 On September 21, 1985, a little-known actor named George Clooney makes his first appearance as a handyman on the popular TV sitcom The Facts of Life.
 Clooney appeared in 17 episodes of the show, which aired from 1979 to 1988 and chronicled the lives of a group of young women who meet at a fictional boarding school.
-Years later, he moved on to Hollywood superstardom in the hit TV medical drama ER and such films as The Perfect Storm, Ocean’s Eleven, Michael Clayton, Up in the Air and Gravity.
+Years later, he moved on to Hollywood superstardom in the hit TV medical drama ER and such films as The Perfect Storm, Ocean’s Eleven, Michael Clayton, Up in the Air, Gravity and Hail, Caesar!.

 Clooney, who was born on May 6, 1961, in Lexington, Kentucky, is the son of the journalist and TV host Nick Clooney and the nephew of the well-known singer Rosemary Clooney.
 His early acting credits, in addition to The Facts of Life, included small roles on the popular sitcom Roseanne and the drama Sisters.
 Clooney also appeared in single episodes of such shows as The Golden Girls and Murder, She Wrote.
 Clooney first shot to fame as Dr. Doug Ross on the medical drama ER, which debuted in 1994.